Artistic Advisor, Artistic Director of the Andrzej Markowski International Festival Wratislavia Cantans and Wrocław Baroque Ensemble

 Andrzej Kosendiak

-Prof Andrzej Kosendiak is a conductor and teacher, one of the most active musicians and organizers of musical life in Poland.
-He is a graduate of the Faculty of Composition, Conducting and Theory of Music at the Academy of Music in Wrocław.
-In the years 2001–2009 he was Head of the Interdepartmental Early Music Studio, and in 2013 he obtained a postdoctoral degree; in the years 2014–2016 he lectured at the Academy of Music in Gdańsk.
-In 2021, the President of the Republic of Poland awarded him the title of professor.
-He is currently working at his alma mater.
+Andrzej Kosendiak is a conductor and teacher, one of the most active musicians and organisers of musical life in Poland.
+He is a graduate of the Department of Composition, Conducting and Music Theory at the Academy of Music in Wrocław.
+In the years 2001–2009, he was head of the Inter-Faculty Study of Early Music there, in 2013 he obtained a postdoctoral degree; in the years 2014–2016, he lectured at the Academy of Music in Gdańsk.
+In 2021, he received the title of professor.
+Since 2018, to the present day he has been teaching at his alma mater.

-Andrzej Kosendiak has received numerous awards and distinctions, including: Tulips of the National Life Day in the Social Initiative category (2011) for the project Mummy, Daddy, Sing to Me, Award of the President of Wrocław (2016), Lower Silesian Key of Success in the category of the Greatest Personality in the Promotion of the Region (2016), Radio Wrocław Kultura – Emotions awards in the categories of Personality of the Cultural Season (2017) and Classical Music (2018), Austrian Honorary Cross of 1st Class for Merit in Science and Arts (2018), Wrocław Diamond (2018), Golden Badge of Honour Meritorious for the Lower Silesian Voivodeship (2018), the award of the College of Rectors of Universities in Wrocław and Opole for activities for the integration of the academic community (2019), the Golden Honorary Badge of Wrocław “Wrocław with gratitude - Wratislavia grato animo” (2020), and for merits in popularising culture and service to artistic education and music development, he was awarded the Officer’s Cross of the Order of Polonia Restituta (2023).
+Andrzej Kosendiak has received numerous awards and distinctions, including: Tulips of the National Day of Life in the Social Initiative category (2011) for the project Mummy, Daddy, Song to Me, the Mayor of Wrocław Award (2016), the Lower Silesian Key to Success in the Greatest Personality in the Promotion of the Region category (2016), Radio Wrocław Kultura – Emocje awards in the categories of Personality of the Cultural Season (2017) and Classical Music (2018), the Austrian Cross of Honour, First Class for Merit in Science and Arts (2018), the Diamond of Wrocław (2018), the Golden Badge of Honour for Merit to the Lower Silesian Voivodeship (2018), the award of the College of Rectors of the Universities of Wrocław and Opole for his activities for the integration of the academic community (2019), the Golden Badge of Honour of Wrocław “Wrocław with Gratitude – Wratislavia grato animo” (2020), and for his outstanding achievements in popularising culture, his service to artistic education and the development of music he was awarded the Officer’s Cross of the Order of Polonia Restituta (2023).

 Newsletter Melomana